duskwitness/duskwitness.github.io/about.md

 Hi!
 I'm Karan Bhullar.
 A 20 year old game development and web development enthusiast.

 This is my blog for all stuff related to game development.
-I intend to post weekly!
+I intend to post once every week!

 ### Social Media